Service

 Is a blower door test required for Passive House certification?

-Is blower door testing relevant for NCC 2022?
+Is blower door testing required for NCC compliance?

 What happens if the result is higher than my target?